Cipla Medpro likely to push India's Cipla to raise bid

 "Given the inherent prospects of the business, I don't think Cipla Ltd would get 51 percent at this price, they are going to have to offer more," said Anthony Clark, an analyst at Vunani Securities.

-Just days after Cipla's bid proposal, Cipla Medpro was awarded a 1.4 billion rand share of a $667 million government two-year contract to supply of HIV/AIDS drugs to public hospitals.
+Just days after Cipla's bid proposal, Cipla Medpro was awarded a 1.4 billion rand ($159 million) share of a $667 million government two-year contract to supply of HIV/AIDS drugs to public hospitals.

 Analysts estimate Cipla Ltd stands to get revenues of $30-40 million annually from the contract if it gains control of Cipla Medpro.